-BBI-6000 is a novel retinoic acid-related orphan nuclear receptor gamma (ROR) antagonist we are developing as a potential topical product for mild-to-moderate psoriasis.
-We intend to complete the required IND-enabling studies in 2020 and plan to initiate a proof-of-concept clinical trial in patients with mild-to-moderate psoriasis shortly thereafter.
+BBI-6000 is a novel retinoic acid-related orphan nuclear receptor gamma (ROR𝛾) antagonist we are developing as a potential topical product for mild-to-moderate psoriasis.
+Upon completion of the required IND-enabling studies, we plan to initiate a proof-of-concept clinical trial in patients with mild-to-moderate psoriasis in early 2021.

 This mechanism is believed to have potential against a wide range of autoimmune diseases, such as psoriasis, inflammatory bowel disease, arthritis and multiple sclerosis.